• HOSPITALITY

 Location: Union Station & Sherway Gardens, Toronto

-Union Chicken operates in two of Toronto's most high-traffic locations, Sherway Gardens and Union Station, Canada's busiest building, where it holds the distinction of being the first full-service restaurant in the Station's history.
+Union Chicken occupies two of Toronto's highest-traffic locations, Sherway Gardens and Union Station, Canada's busiest building.
+At Union Station, it holds the distinction of being the first full-service restaurant in the building's history.
+The pressure to get the brand right was real.

-For the identity, we worked across every touchpoint, from the logo and packaging through to plate graphics, uniforms, custom art pieces, and wallpaper.
-The goal was a recognisable identity that feels modern but carries a classic, timeless quality.
+For the identity, we worked across every touchpoint.
+Logo, packaging, plate graphics, uniforms, custom art pieces, and wallpaper.
+The goal was a brand that feels immediately recognisable, modern in execution but with a classic quality that won't date.

 Bubbameister